johnjohn2410/website-status-checker-rust/README.md

 ## Concurrency Model

 The program utilizes a fixed pool of `N` worker threads, configurable via the `--workers N` option (defaulting to the number of logical CPU cores).
 These worker threads pull URLs from a shared job queue.
 Each worker makes a blocking HTTP request for its assigned URL.
 This model allows the program to efficiently process a large list of URLs by parallelizing the network-bound work across the available workers, improving overall throughput compared to sequential checking.

+## Bonus Features Implemented

+This project includes the following optional bonus features:

+1.  **Periodic Monitoring (`--period <seconds>`)**
+    *   The `--period <seconds>` flag enables continuous monitoring.
+The program will execute a full round of checks for all specified URLs, print the results and summary statistics, then wait for the given number of seconds before starting the next round.
+    *   When using `--period`, the JSON output files will be named `status_round_N.json` for each round `N` (e.g., `status_round_1.json`, `status_round_2.json`).
+    *   Use `Ctrl+C` to stop the periodic checks.
+    *   **Example:** `./target/release/website-status-checker-rust --file sites.txt --period 60` (checks every minute).

+2.  **Summary Statistics**
+    *   At the end of each round of checks (or at the end of a single run if not using `--period`), summary statistics are printed to `stdout`.
+    *   These statistics include:
+        *   Total URLs Attempted
+        *   Number of Successful Checks
+        *   Number of Failed Checks
+        *   Minimum Response Time (for successful checks)
+        *   Maximum Response Time (for successful checks)
+        *   Average Response Time (for successful checks)

+3.  **HTTP Header Assertions (`--assert-header "Header-Name: Expected Value"`)**
+    *   The `--assert-header` flag allows you to specify a single HTTP header name and an expected value.
+    *   For each URL, after a successful HTTP response (e.g., 200 OK), the program will check if the specified header exists and if its value exactly matches the expected value.
+    *   Header name matching is performed case-insensitively.
+    *   Header value matching is case-sensitive.
+    *   If the assertion fails (header missing, or value mismatch), the `action_status` for that URL will be an `Err` detailing the assertion failure, even if the HTTP status code was otherwise successful.
+    *   **Example:** `./target/release/website-status-checker-rust https://example.com --assert-header "Content-Type: text/html; charset=UTF-8"`
+    *   **Example (failed assertion):** `./target/release/website-status-checker-rust https://example.com --assert-header "X-Made-Up-Header: nope"`

 ## JSON Output (`status.json`)